Marily Nika: Early life and education

 Marily Nika grew up in Athens, Greece and attended University of Piraeus for her undergraduate studies and Imperial College London for her Ph.D.
 Growing up, she always demonstrated a unique passion and competence in programming.
 In 2011, Nika was the first Greek woman to receive Google's Anita Borg Scholarship, which allowed her to pursue a Ph.D. at Imperial College London.
 During her time at Imperial College, she created the Women in Computing group that aimed to support the College's women, and as part of this Nika organized various events including the UK's first ever female-only hackathon.
 Moreover, she launched the London Geekettes, a local chapter of a global network called the Geekettes.
 In 2020, she became the co-founder of the larger organization, Geekettes.
 In 2015, Nika created the computing curriculum for several British schools as part of Little Miss Geek.

 In 2014, Nika completed her Ph.D.
 Her research focused on explaining by maths and epidemiology how content goes viral online.
-Her Ph.D. research got published as a book by Lambert Academic Publishing and also got presented at TEDxAthens in 2014.
+Her Ph.D. research was published as a book by Lambert Academic Publishing and was also presented at TEDxAthens in 2014.